Dinuka-Rathnayake/Mobile-Store-Management_System/README.md

 Customer need to register before mading any purchases by proving details.
 After he/she can buy products directly.then system process and deliver items to customer’s door step.

-Also there is section for repair managements that helps to increase efficient of repairing activities.

 #### Technologies used - MERN stack

-Note - The student's github account should be given in brackets e.g. (asiriRepos), this ideally should be your student id